thanhhovn/CordovaPluginforUnity-IOS/README.md

 Add lib .m .h of Cordova plugin to build with Xcode , Then you can call Plugin of Cordova in Unity.
 For More info just extract "iossim-unity-cordova-ios.zip" and View it.

-Regards
+And use UnitySendMessage function to get result from Cordova UiView and send back to Unity View Regards

 Thanh Ho